 Part of supporting our pupils is to address their individual needs regarding AAC.
-We take an approach to identifying a student's AAC requirements using the following criteria;
+Our school based Speech and Language Therapy Team oversee AAC assessments and take an approach to identifying a pupil's AAC requirements using the following criteria;

-- No-tech communication (or "unaided communication") may include; body language, gestures, pointing, eye pointing, facial expressions, vocalisations, signing. - Low-tech communication systems (or "aided communication") may include: pen and paper to write messages or draw; alphabet and word boards; communication charts or books with pictures, photos and symbols; objects of reference. - High-tech communication systems (or "aided communication) may include; simple buttons or pages that speak when touched, to very sophisticated systems.
+- No-tech communication (or "unaided communication") may include; body language, gestures, pointing, eye pointing, facial expressions, vocalisations, signing. - Low-tech communication systems (or "aided communication") may include: pen and paper to write messages or draw; alphabet and word boards; communication charts or books with pictures, photos and symbols; objects of reference. - High-tech communication systems (or "aided communication") may include; simple buttons or pages that speak when touched, to very sophisticated systems.
 Some high-tech communication systems are based on familiar equipment such as mobile devices, tablets and laptops, others use equipment specially designed to support communication.

-Communication assessments are completed with the support from the SaLT and be identified within each student's personal pen portrait which forms part of the PLP.
+Communication assessments are completed with the support from the Speech And Language Therapist and are identified within each pupil's personal pen portrait which forms part of the PSP.